Chart Color Schemes

 Corinda shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Corinda's educational attainment significantly exceeds broader benchmarks.
+Corinda's educational attainment is notably higher than broader benchmarks.
 Among residents aged 15+, 50.1% hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-This educational advantage positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are most prevalent at 31.4%, followed by postgraduate qualifications (13.0%) and graduate diplomas (5.7%).
+Bachelor degrees are the most common at 31.4%, followed by postgraduate qualifications at 13.0% and graduate diplomas at 5.7%.
+Vocational pathways account for 23.1% of qualifications, with advanced diplomas at 9.7% and certificates at 13.4%.

 Frequently Asked Questions - Education